rosell-dk/webp-convert/docs/v2.0/converting/options.md

 Default:      85
 Supported by: cwebp, vips, imagick, gmagick, imagemagick and graphicsmagick
 ```
 Quality of alpha channel.
-Only relevant for lossy encoding and only relevant for images with alpha channel.<br><br>
+Often, there is no need for high quality transparency layer and in some cases you can tweak this all the way down to 10 and save a lot in file size.
+The option only has effect with lossy encoding, and of course only on images with transparency (so it is irrelevant when converting jpegs).
+Read more about tweaking the option [here](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/converting/introduction-for-converting.md#alpha-quality)<br><br>

 ### `auto-filter`
 ```